dxw/mail-notify/README.md

   replies from your users
 - `reference`: A unique identifier you can create if necessary.
 This reference identifies a single unique notification or a batch of notifications
+- `one_click_unsubscribe_url`: The URL email client will POST to in order to unsubscribe from the mailing list

 More information can be [found in the
 Notify docs](https://docs.notifications.service.gov.uk/ruby.html#send-an-email-arguments-personalisation-optional)